prime31/Nez/FAQs/Nez-Core.md

 - **Pressed**: true only the frame that a button/key is pressed
 - **Released**: true only the frame that a button/key is released

 Several virtual input classes are also provided which let you combine multiple input types into a single class that you can query.
-For example, you can setup a VirtualButton that can map to a variety of differnt input types that should result in some object moving to the right.
+For example, you can setup a VirtualButton that can map to a variety of different input types that should result in some object moving to the right.
 You can create the VirtualButton with the D key, right arrow key and Dpad-right and just query it to know if any of those were pressed.
 The same applies to other common scenarios as well.
 Have a look in the Input folder for the different virtual inputs available.

 Debug